RoanokeHobby/Sketchbook/README.md

 # Sketchbook

-Sketches for Arduino UNO and other AVR Boards that we have featured in our videos.
+Sketches for Arduino UNO and other AVR Boards.

-All source code is public domain.
+All source code is public domain, see the LICENSE file for details.

+Comments and discussion about each project are on the repository [website](https://roanokehobby.github.io/Sketchbook/).

+* * *

+Proudly Hosted on **GitHub** :octocat: